 Although it’s only a little over three miles, the altitude and snow make it harder going than a regular hike of the same distance.

-You’ll need a guide to do this hike as it requires some experience and the route changes regularly.
+You’ll need a guide for this hike, as it requires some experience and the route changes regularly.
 Book a Breithorn guided tour here.

 This wonderful hike combines three shorter trails and collects many of the best views of the Berner Oberland region.